2 DAY TRIP FROM BANGALORE | WAYANAD - IRUPPU FALLS

 Historical & Heritage

 At a distance of 6 km from Ambalavalayal, 14 km from Sulthan Bathery, and 28 km from Kalpetta, Edakkal Caves are two natural caves located on top of Ambukutty Mala near Ambalavalayal in Wayanad.
-It is one of the popular places of heritage in Kerala, and among the must-include places in Wayanad tour.
+It is one of the popular places of heritage in Kerala, and among the must-include places in the Wayanad tour.

 Lake & Backwaters

-At a distance of 21 km from Mananthavady, 22 km from Kalpetta, 46 km from Sulthan Bathery, Banasura Sagar Dam is an earthen dam situated in the Wayanad district of Kerala.
-It is one of the most popular Wayanad tourist places.
+At a distance of 21 km from Mananthavady, 22 km from Kalpetta, and 46 km from Sulthan Bathery, Banasura Sagar Dam is an earthen dam situated in the Wayanad district of Kerala.
+The dam was built across the Karamanathodu River, a tributary of River Kabini, and is one of the most popular Wayanad tourist places.

-Banasura Sagar Dam was built across the Karamanathodu River, a tributary of River Kabini.
 Ideally placed in the foothills of Banasura hills, it is the largest earthen dam in India and the second largest in Asia.
 The dam got its name from Banasura, the son of King Mahabali, the famous ruler of Kerala.
 It is said that Banasura undertook severe penance on the top of the hills.
-Banasura hill is the third largest peak in the Western Ghats.
+Banasura hill is the third-largest peak in the Western Ghats.

-The dam was built in 1979 under the Indian Banasura Sagar Project that was started to support the Kakkayam Hydro Electric Power Project.
-This project also aimed at contributing to the drinking water and irrigation requirements of the locals during .....
+The dam was built in 1979 under the Indian Banasura Sagar Project which was started to support the Kakkayam Hydro Electric Power Project.
+This project also aimed at contributing to the drinking .....

 Overnight Stay in Wayanad